How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 Viscosity

-The optimal viscosity for your adhesive will depend on your application method.
-Generally, spraying will require a lower viscosity, while dipping and brushing will require a higher viscosity.
-The static viscosity of your adhesive can be roughly measured with a Zahn cup.
+The ideal viscosity depends on your application method.
+Spraying requires a lower viscosity, while dipping and brushing works best with a thicker adhesive.
+Estimate the static viscosity of your adhesive using a Zahn cup.
 At H.M.
-Royal, we are able to measure the dynamic viscosity of your adhesive using a Brookfield viscometer.
+Royal, we can measure the dynamic viscosity of your adhesive using a Brookfield viscometer

 Dilution ratio

-Changing the viscosity of the adhesive requires proper dilution.
-To dilute your adhesive, check the technical data sheet for the recommended dilution ratio and diluents.
+Adjusting viscosity of the adhesive requires proper dilution.
+Always refer to the technical data sheet for approved diluents and recommended dilution ratios.
+Deviating from these guidelines can compromise bond strength and lead to inconsistent results.

 Dry film thickness